Correct at 30/06/2023

-Most people take out a joint mortgage with a partner, or their parents, but you can also pool your resources and take out a joint mortgage with friends.
-Lenders typically allow up to four people to buy together.
+A joint mortgage is a mortgage that is shared with another person (or people).
+Most people take out a joint mortgage with a partner, but you can also take one out with your parents or pool your resources and take out a joint mortgage with friends.
+Some lenders allow up to four people to buy together.

 Here at L&C we can explain everything you need to know about joint mortgages so that you get the best deal for your circumstances.
-Find out more about how they work in our guide: ‘Joint mortgages’.
+Find out more about how they work in our guide to joint mortgages.